sepehrabdous/Computer_Networks_Spring21/assignment4/README.md

 Researchers often summarize a large collection of measurement data using distribution functions.
 Imagine you have a list of Web pages with different sizes, in terms of number of bytes.
 The cumulative distribution function (CDF) of page sizes would have a y-axis of "the fraction of Web pages that are less than or equal to x bytes", and an x-axis of the number of bytes.
 The graph would start at y=0, since no Web pages have less than or equal to 0 bytes, and reach y=1 when x reaches the size of the largest page.

 Create a CDF where the x-axis is the number of bytes in a flow, and the y-axis is the percentage of flows with that many bytes or less.
 Make this same plot but for flows transported by UDP and TCP.
-What trends or patterns can you determine from this graph?
+Provide two observations about trends or patterns you can determine from this graph.
 Make sure to use logarithmic scales for x-axis and linear scale for y-axis for figures to be clear.

 ### Question 1.2 (10 points: 2.5 points for each top ten list, 2.5 points for the percentages)